-In my Next Step Community we have free study groups where students writing the same exam can get together virtually and discuss any problems that they’re having throughout their study period.
-If you’d like to check them out, you can register for a Freebie Membership.
+In the Actuary Accelerator Community, we have study groups where students writing the same exam can get together virtually and discuss any problems that they’re having throughout their study period.
+If you’d like to check them out, you can sign up for the Actuary Accelerator Community (AAC) here.

 Here are the top 3 advantages of a study group.
 I really don’t think there are any disadvantages.
 So why not get yourself in one?

 ADVANTAGE # 1: Helps to reduce procrastination

 Sometimes when you’re studying alone it can be hard to keep motivated.
 It’s easy to procrastinate and let your study time slip away.
 A good study group will help to keep you on track with your study schedule so that you don’t fall behind.
 In our NSC study groups, I post help guide students through the process by posting the weekly schedule each week.
 Group members should try to stay on track with the study schedule or ahead of it.

 Procrastination is one of the main reasons that I failed preliminary exams.
 I found it easy to procrastinate on studying for actuarial exams because it’s a self-study concept, which means that you can do it at your own pace.
 It’s easy to feel like you still have so much time left to study and therefore keep putting it off whenever something more exciting comes along.

 ADVANTAGE # 2: Get a different perspective/Answers to your questions

 One of the best things about a study group is that they are all going through the study process at the same time as you.
 You can ask questions to your group about anything you’re not understand and often they can help explain things to you.
 It’s also beneficial to hear other people’s perspective of different topics because sometimes that helps to give you a better overall understanding.